NateWr/food-and-drink-menu/readme.txt

 * Responsive menu layout to improve mobile viewing
 * Templates to easily customize the output of menus and menu items

 This plugin is part of a group of plugins in development for restaurants.
-Check out the [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) plugin as well.
+Check out the [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/), [Good Reviews for WordPress](http://wordpress.org/plugins/good-reviews-wp/) and [Business Profile](http://wordpress.org/plugins/business-profile/) plugins as well.

 = Examples =